MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp-autoir.md

 ## Set up alerts to trigger automated investigations

 Certain [alert policies](https://docs.microsoft.com/office365/securitycompliance/alert-policies) can trigger automated investigations and remediation.
 For example, a threat protection alert for any email messages containing malware that are detected after the messages are delivered can start an AIR process.
-This is in addition to removing the infected messages with [zero-hour auto purge](https://docs.microsoft.com/office365/securitycompliance/zero-hour-auto-purge).

 To review (and if necessary, add) alert policies, follow these steps: